sroder/sroder/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-> I’m currently working with Python in the domain of Natural Language Programming

-> Machine Learning and AWS ML Speciality Certified
+> Machine Learning and AWS ML Speciality Certified.
+Have 10+ experience in software engineering.
 > I’m looking to collaborate on Python, ML, NLP or any fun projects ;)

 > How to reach me: